AprilFoolsDevs/place-scraper/README.md

 A websockets scraper for /r/place on reddit

+This project will store:

+* Every pixel update recieved
+* Every activity (player count) update recieved
+* The entire 1000x1000 image after every 20,000 pixel changes

+Each of the above is placed in its own indexed table in a SQLite file, along with the timestamp of its arrival.
+Note that due to reddit's issues with server overloading, you will likely miss some pixel updates.
+Reddit has also been turning off the activity updates at times, so don't worry if you can't see any of those coming in.

 ### Installation
 You can download this package on PyPI for Python 3 with pip: